alire-project/ada_spark_workflow/README.md

 ## Add Continuous Integration

-For this step we just create a folder for the GitHub Action workflow files and copy the workflow from this repository:
+For this step we create a folder for the GitHub Action workflow files and copy the workflow from this repository:
 ```console
 $ mkdir -p .github/workflow/
 $ curl https://raw.githubusercontent.com/alire-project/ada_spark_workflow/main/.github/workflows/main.yml  > .github/workflows/main.yml
 ```

-## Enable Code Coverage reports
+## Enable Code Coverage Reports

 To see the code coverage reports in GitHub pull-requests and have a dedicated page for coverage status, you have to setup the repository in codecovio.